Hey, Midlife Women—Life Is Short. Take That Selfie. Here's How

 Why midlife women should embrace the selfie

 As our physical selves change with age, many midlife women may hesitate to take and share a selfie, feeling uncomfortable in front of the camera.
 But the power of having complete control of your image means you get to play with portraiture on your own terms.
 At 40, Toronto area vlogger and influencer Tina Singh thinks there’s no better time to start.
 “Being 40 or older—it’s one of the greatest times to do this,” says Singh.
 “I have a thicker skin because of all the things I’ve been through.”
 An occupational therapist and mom of three boys, Singh started her social channels after realizing she was so busy that she wasn’t documenting the life of her children.
-(Tina’s sister is comedian, former late-night TV host and YouTube mega-star, Lilly Singh.)

 Embracing your full self as you are via a selfie can be a very powerful thing, but first we have to acknowledge the scary parts.
-“What is the thing that you’re afraid of seeing in a photograph?” asks Winnipeg-based body image educator and photographer, Teri Hofford.
-“Are you afraid of seeing your rolls, wrinkles, cellulite, or your double chin?
+“What is the thing that you’re afraid of seeing in a photograph?” asks Winnipeg-based body image educator and photographer Teri Hofford.
+“Are you afraid of seeing your rolls, wrinkles, cellulite or your double chin?
 Everyone has something.”

 In her online self-portraiture class, Beyond the Body, she starts by encouraging her students to take photos of the thing they’re most afraid to see.
 “Because once you see it, you’re like, ‘Oh, I’m still alive.
 I’m still here.
 I’m still loved by the people that care about and appreciate me.
 That one split second that my rolls or my cellulite or my wrinkles were in that photo does not take away from who I am as a person.’”

 Singh says that being raised in a South Asian household and culture, honest expression of feelings and sharing wasn’t always encouraged.
-So she tries to show real life as it is, mess and all.
+So she tries to show real life as it is, messiness and all.
 “If I’m having a rough day, I do share it.
 I’ve shared struggles with weight gain during the pandemic.
 I think that when you share authentically, you’re able to connect with people on a deeper level.”

-How to take a really great selfie
+How to take the perfect selfie

-From a technical perspective, lighting makes all the difference when taking selfies.
-“Natural light is your best friend,” says Singh, mentioning the bright, warm light of golden hour, right before sunset, which typically makes everyone look good.
+From a technical perspective, lighting makes all the difference when taking good selfies.
+“Natural light is your best friend,” says Singh, mentioning the times of day with bright, warm light of golden hour, right before sunset, which typically makes everyone look good.
 “There’s 5 p.m. and then there’s early morning, like 7 a.m.”

 Hofford agrees, suggesting that any sort of flat light that shines evenly on the face is best for selfies.
 “Find a window and stand in front of it,” she says.
 If overhead lighting like pot lights is unavoidable, Hofford suggests turning your face up toward the light.
-“Look for the light to make sure there’s no shadows hiding around.”
+“Look for the light to make sure there are no shadows hiding around.”
 Hofford also encourages experimentation with lighting, like playing with backlighting, or getting creative with lamps, spotlights or flashlights.

+@chatelaine Want to take holiday selfies like a pro?
+Here’s how. #selfietips #portraitphotography #iphonetricks #selfiepose #selfiehacks #selfieideas ♬ original sound – Chatelaine

 But what about feeling at ease when snapping that shot on your own?
 Some selfie aficionados record a video of themselves, allowing them time to get settled in front of the camera and pose continuously.
 Then, they screenshot their favourite moments once they’re done.
-“Personally I like to use the 10 second timer,” says Hofford.
-She also recommends different apps, like CLOS, which uses Artificial Intelligence to snap a photo anytime you move or shift your pose.
+“Personally I like to use the 10-second timer,” says Hofford.
+She also recommends different apps, like CLOS, which uses artificial intelligence to snap a photo anytime you move or shift your pose.

 As for angles, Hofford wants you to explore without self-judgement.
-“The word flattering is usually synonymous with slimness,” she explains, “So instead I encourage folks to challenge themselves to try different angles to achieve different feelings that go beyond the beauty standard.”
+“The word ‘flattering’ is usually synonymous with ‘slimness,’” she explains, “So instead I encourage folks to challenge themselves to try different angles to achieve different feelings that go beyond the beauty standard.”

 Here are her tips on posing for a great shot:

-- Looking square to the camera or head on is usually more confronting, confident and self assured.
+- Look square to the camera, or head-on, to appear more confident and self assured.

 - An upwards angle can make you look more cocky (in a good way), powerful, dominating and strong.